guidok91/spark-structured-streaming-kafka/README.md

 The pipeline handles updates and duplicate events by upserting to the destination table based on the `event_id`.

+Late arriving events from more than 5 days ago are discarded (for performance reasons in the upsert).

 ## Data Architecture
 ![data architecture](https://user-images.githubusercontent.com/38698125/209481709-08c7a921-553a-4cd5-9327-055bcb23b1d5.png)